section83/MacYTDL/README.md

 ### Features

 * Download individual videos and playlists.
-* Can download many videos at one time – tested up to 5 concurrent downloads.
+* Download multiple videos separately (in parallel) or in one process (sequentially).
 * Works with all sites supported by youtube-dl.
 * Can cancel individual downloads.
-* Settings for download folder, file format and remuxing formats.
+* Settings for level of youtube-dl feedback, download folder, file format and remuxing format.
+* Batch downloads.
 * Download a text description of the video.
-* Download and embedding subtitles in chosen format.
+* Download and embed subtitles in chosen format.
 * Download and optionally embed thumbnail images and metadata.
 * Download or extract audio-only files in chosen format.
 * Download selected episodes from ABC iView (Australia) show pages.
-* Batch downloads.
-* Multiple videos can be downloaded separately (in parallel) or in one process (sequentially).
 * Optional macOS Service for use in web browsers which copies the current URL, switches to MacYTDL and pastes URL of video to be downloaded.
 * All components downloaded and/or installed by MacYTDL, which can be controlled by the user.
 Component updates available in the app.
 * A separate log file is retained for each download enabling problem solving if a download fails.
 * Has a built-in uninstaller which moves all components to Trash.
+* Includes a range of simple utilities.

 ### How to install